BYU-ITC-344/byu-itc-344.github.io/lab-2/index.md

 Read offical documentation on proxmox containers [here](https://pve.proxmox.com/wiki/Linux_Container#pct_container_images).
 Proxmox has access to LXC templates.
 You may use the command line or GUI to install one of your choosing.

-- First, install a template.
+- First, install a VM template.
+Choose from the ones already on your Proxmox VM.
 - Next, create a new LXC container (CT).
 - Now, install Docker.
     There are a few different packages for docker depending on the operating system you choose.